sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

     }

-The redundant code can be reduced by adding a new method to compute and print shipping cost based on item weight.
+The redundant code will be eliminated by adding a new method to compute and print the cost based on item weight.

 .. activecode:: challenge-5-6-costCalculator
   :language: java